Business confidence soaring – Lopez

 Investors’ confidence in the Philippines continues to soar despite criticisms and negative reports on the government’s war on illegal drugs, President Rodrigo Duterte’s Cabinet officials said on Thursday.

-In a press conference on the Philippines’ economic and development plan before the opening of the World Economic Forum in Cambodia, Trade Secretary Ramon Lopez said that the Philippines is a safe country.
+In a news conference on the Philippines’ economic and development plan before the opening of the World Economic Forum in Cambodia, Trade Secretary Ramon Lopez said that the Philippines is a safe country.

 “So a lot of very positive indicators especially on the investments and the investment confidence is here.
 Business confidence actually has gone up 34 percent when it used to be less than 10 percent and consumer confidence used to be negative number is now positive 14 percent,” he said.